Social and Political Sciences

 - Mobility planning: investigating functions of, and interrelations between, public participation, institutional collaboration, mobility measure selection and evaluation, and assessing the potential for relational and collaborative planning and co-design in mitigating uncertainty.

-We have opportunities for prospective PhD students.
+We have opportunities for prospective postgraduate researchers.
 Example projects and funding opportunities can be found in our PhD directory.
 Previous topics have included:

 - Integration of active travel modes into the design of inclusive public transport systems and services